denisecase/basic-tools-for-webdev/README.md

 - [Windows Setup for Developers](https://github.com/denisecase/windows-setup)
 - [Windows File Management](https://github.com/denisecase/windows-file-management)

-## Install First

-Windows Software automation tool
+## Read about Windows Software Automation

-- [Chocolatey](https://chocolatey.org/) - click "Install" to read and follow the instructions.

-Always check the script before running - verify the security and contents of any script before executing it.
+Installing software on Windows can be done by typing simple commands with [Chocolatey](https://chocolatey.org/), a software automation tool for Windows.

-## Common Tools for Web Development
+## Read about Common Tools for Web Development

 If you don't have these tools installed (or even if you do), we recommend using Chocolately to install them.
 Chocolatey makes it easy to keep your software up-to-date.